Skip to content

 docs/subfolder/your-page.md ../assets/images/

-Always write a meaningful description in the alt text — this matters for accessibility and is displayed if the image fails to load.
+Always write a meaningful description in the alt text — describe what the image shows, not just the filename or "image".
+This is required for accessibility (WCAG 1.1.1) and is displayed if the image fails to load.
+The only exception is purely decorative images that add no information — use alt="" for those.

 Tables